Protein arrays made with the KREX technology exhibit exceptional consistency as measured by the coefficient of variation percentage (CV%).

-This graph shows the CV variation of the intra-protein replicates run on Immunome slides (dark blue) against Protein Array PX (blue).
-We can observe that the mean CV% for Immunome was only 3.9% and 37% for the protein array PX.
+This graph shows the CV% of intra-protein replicates run on the KREX p53 cancer array compared to a non-KREX protein array (PX).
+The mean CV% for the p53 cancer array was 7.2% and 37% for protein array PX.

 Excellent signal-to-noise ratio

-The serum antibody detection range limit is in the 10 pg/ml range, although the dynamic range is from 4 to 5 orders of magnitude.
+Autoantibodies on KREX-based protein arrays can be detected at very high sensitivity, only 1 – 10 µl of serum is required.
+The detection limit is in the 10 pg/ml range, with a dynamic range of 4 to 5 orders of magnitude.

 2008 – 2019 © Sengenics All rights reserved | Sengenics Corporation Pte Ltd. Registered in Singapore no. 201734100D | Sengenics UK Ltd. Registered in England and Wales No 11016361